neurodsp-tools/neurodsp/doc/glossary.rst

         A signal for which the power spectrum can be described by a powerlaw of the form :math:`1/f^\chi`, where :math:`\chi` refers to the exponent of the powerlaw.

-    coloured noise
+    colored noise
-        The 'colour' of noise refers to the 1/f exponent of the power spectrum of a noise signal.
+        The 'color' of noise refers to the 1/f exponent of the power spectrum of a noise signal.

         * white noise: a signal with a :math:`1/f^0` power spectrum, which is flat with equal power across all frequencies
         * pink noise: a signal with a :math:`1/f^1` power spectrum